europeana/Labs/_posts/apps/2014-04-04-SearchEngineEuropeana.md

 contact:
   name: "For more information, or to give feedback, please contact: [Jan Wielemaker](j.wielemaker@cs.vu.nl)"
 ---
-**Search Engine For Europeana** - A search engine that links data together to enable improved search.
+**Semantic Search Engine For Europeana** - A search engine that links data together to enable improved search.

 Semantic-searching &ndash; a research prototype created for Europeana by the Vrije Universiteit Amsterdam [VU.nl](http://www.vu.nl)) &ndash; uses linked data, which gives machines the ability to make associations and put search terms into context.